Palatka, Florida: Economy

 The composition of the Palatka area economy is unreflective of Florida as a whole.
 Unlike many cities in the state, Palatka has a large manufacturing sector, employing 17.2% of the city's total civilian workforce.
 Comparatively, Florida's statistics indicate 5.9% of the state's entire workforce is employed by the manufacturing sector.
 Georgia Pacific is the single largest private employer in the city.
 The firm, a division of Koch, Inc., employs 1,470 people at its pulp, paper, and plywood operations.
-PDM Bridge is another large manufacturing company operating in Palatka.
-Their facility is located in Barge Port on the St. Johns River.
-The Eau Claire, Wisconsin-based bridge builder utilizes the river for the transportation of its finished products.
-PDM Bridge is notable for the fabrication of the Woodrow Wilson Bridge structure.
+Veritas Steel is another large manufacturing company operating in Palatka.
+Their steel fabrication plant (formerly owned by PDM Bridge) is located in Barge Port on the St. Johns River.
+The Lisle, Illinois-based bridge builder utilizes the river for the transportation of its finished products.
+This plant is notable for the fabrication of the Woodrow Wilson Bridge structure.

 The Palatka area was of early significance in accessing the interior of the state.
 This significance was due to its location at the end of an expansive portion of waterway at the divide between the upper and lower St. Johns River.
 First established as a trading outpost, tourism would eventually boom and fuel growth for decades.
 The decline of waterborne travel in Northeast Florida, and the United States in general, ultimately reduced the importance of tourism in the city.
 Nowadays, large international airports and bypassing interstate highways carry vacationers to destinations further south.
 Only 7.1% of Palatka's labor force works in arts, entertainment, recreation, accommodation, and food services, compared to Florida's 15.5% across tourist related industries.